vectorgrp/sil-kit-adapters-tap/tap/demos/DemoWindows/README.md

 ## Running the Demo Applications

-Now is a good point to start the ``sil-kit-registry``, the ``SilKitDemoEthernetIcmpEchoDevice`` in separate terminals:
+Now is a good point to start the ``sil-kit-registry``, the ``sil-kit-demo-ethernet-icmp-echo-device`` in separate terminals:

     /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry.exe --listen-uri 'silkit://0.0.0.0:8501'

-    ./bin/SilKitAdapterTap.exe --log Debug
+    ./bin/sil-kit-adapter-tap.exe --log Debug

-    ./bin/SilKitDemoEthernetIcmpEchoDevice.exe --log Debug
+    ./bin/sil-kit-demo-ethernet-icmp-echo-device.exe --log Debug

 The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.

 ## ICMP Ping and Pong
-To ping the ``SilKitDemoEthernetIcmpEchoDevice`` and make sure the route over the Windows TAP is taken, specify the source as follow:
+To ping the ``sil-kit-demo-ethernet-icmp-echo-device`` and make sure the route over the Windows TAP is taken, specify the source as follow:
 ```
 ping 192.168.7.35 -S 192.168.7.2 -t
 ```

-You should see output similar to the following from the ``SilKitDemoEthernetIcmpEchoDevice`` application:
+You should see output similar to the following from the ``sil-kit-demo-ethernet-icmp-echo-device`` application:

     [date time] [EthernetDevice] [debug] SIL Kit >> Demo: Ethernet frame (98 bytes) [date time] [EthernetDevice] [debug] EthernetHeader(destination=EthernetAddress(52:54:56:53:4b:55),source=EthernetAddress(9a:97:c4:83:d8:d0),etherType=EtherType::Ip4)